Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

-ZosShell provides a client like Linux shell to perform and manipulate commands via z/OSMF Rest API calls.
+ZosShell provides a client like Linux shell to perform commands against a z/OS instance.

+The commands are exploiting z/OSMF Rest API layer installed on a z/OS instance.

+The ZosShell application utilizes the [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk) library to help provide all the boilerplate code to call those Rest APIs.

-Functionally provides the ability to do the following:
+With ZosShell and the functionality it provides with the dependencies noted you can perform the following:

     MVS console command
-    TSO command
+    TSO console command
-    List, view, create, delete, and edit members.
-    List, create, view and edit (sequential) datasets.
-    List, submit, start, stop, cancel, purge, monitor and browse log output for jobs and started tasks.
+    Dataset/Member: list, view, create, delete, and edit Job/StartedTask: list, submit, start, stop, cancel, purge, monitor and browse
+    Download: sequential dataset, member, and job/started task log.

-The project arise for a need for something more simple, direct and less verbosity than Zowe CLI.
+The project arise for a need for something more simple, direct and less verbosity than Zowe CLI for the most common commands.

 The app works well on Windows and macOS.